- Key fobs work through RFID technology, which is efficient, secure and programmable.

 Key fobs are being widely adopted for their ease of use and management.
 They eliminate the process of wiggling a metal key around in a lock – all you have to do is hold or wave the fob over the reader.
 Proximity keys are another great option for easy entry, because you don’t even have to take them out of your pocket or purse for them to detect the lock.

 Key fobs provide the same function as traditional keys but offer additional convenience and security.
 If a fob is lost or you wish to deny entry to someone (say, a former employee or tenant), you can easily cancel access on that particular fob.
 [Looking for even greater security for your building?
-Check out our reviews of the best video surveillance systems for 2021.]
+Check out our reviews of the best video surveillance systems.]

 Additionally, key fobs allow you to control who can enter which doors and when.
 For example, you can allow access to a warehouse only to the necessary employees during their designated work times.
 Fobs also enable you to keep records of entries and exits so that you can track attendance, visitors or staff mobility.